 Please make sure that you have read and understood the Foundation NOW handbook before the weekend as many people who approach the course without having done so often find the material difficult and statistically speaking do not fare as well at the exam.

-The next weekend course would likely be Autumn 2017.
+The next weekend course would likely be Winter 2017.

 It is possible to train yourself by following the Foundation Licence NOW manual but we would only recommend this to people with some form of relevant background experience.
 You should double check your level of Maths ability if you intend to go it alone.